35 Tips for Planning Business Events

 - Make Lasting Impressions - Order take-home, or swag, items for guests as a reminder of your event.
 Brainstorm gift ideas outside of the predictable pens and tote bags that connect with your brand.

-- Consider Online Registration - Depending on the type of event, preregistration can be a great way to help forecast attendee numbers and build excitement.
+- Consider Online Registration - Depending on the type of event, using an online registration tool for preregistration can be a great way to help forecast attendee numbers and build excitement.
 Genius Tip: Collect RSVPs for your business event with an online sign up.

 Collect RSVPs for a business seminar with an online sign up.
 SAMPLE